During a system upgrade from Friday, Dec. 5, through Sunday, Dec. 7, the AAFP website, on-demand courses and CME purchases will be unavailable.

 • Impact on quality and access

-• Determination of whether there are global budgets and price/payment negotiations
+• Determination of whether there are global budgets for inpatient and long-term care facilities and price/payment negotiations for outpatient care

 Comprehensive Primary Care

 Advanced primary care embodies the principle that patient-centered primary care is comprehensive, continuous, coordinated, connected, and accessible for the patient’s first contact with the health system.
 APC aims to improve clinical quality through the delivery of coordinated, longitudinal care that improves patient outcomes and reduces health care spending.
-The AAFP believes APC is best achieved through the medical home model of practice.
-We define a primary care medical home as one that is based on the Joint Principles of the Patient-Centered Medical Homeix and has adopted the five key functions of the Comprehensive Primary Care Plus (CPC+) initiative, which establishes a medical practice that provides comprehensive care and a partnership between patients and their primary care physician and other members of the health care team, as well as a payment system that recognizes the comprehensive work of providing primary care.
+The AAFP believes these benefits of APC are best achieved when individuals have a clearly identified usual souce of primary care with a physician supported by an APC practice.
+This is consistent with the goals of the Joint Principles of the Patient-Centered Medical Home.
 The key functions of a primary care medical home are:

 1. Access and Continuity